 Bulk chemo waste must be in a RCRA rated container; black containers are the industry standard but ultimately the color doesn't matter.
 Bulk chemotherapy waste is defined as any chemotherapy waste that is not deemed RCRA-empty.
 This can include but is not limited to half-empty IV bags, vials, or syringes.
 Any items used to clean up a chemo spill are also deemed as bulk chemo waste.
 Such waste must be stored in containers approved by the Department of Transportation (DOT) when it comes to transportation of hazardous materials and correctly labeled as a hazardous pharmaceutical waste, and per very specific DOT hazard classifications.

 The medical waste business responsible for transporting that waste must also hold permits from the EPA for the proper management and disposal or treatment of that waste.
-Most states and localities have medical sharps disposal companies who must also adhere to transportation and disposal of hazardous pharmaceutical waste and bulk chemo waste.
+Most states and localities also have mandatory regulatory guidelines for companies transporting and disposing of hazardous pharmaceutical waste and bulk chemo waste.

 It is the responsibility of the generator to make sure that the medical waste disposal or medical waste pickup companies used by the facility are following regulatory guidelines.
 If they’re not, you also may bear the brunt of penalties and fines associated with noncompliance.
 It’s not just an ethical scenario, it’s the law.